zharley/blog/www/_posts/2015-07-21-elegant-virtualization-with-vagrant.markdown

 Of course, this is where virtualization software like [VirtualBox](https://www.virtualbox.org/) comes in handy.
 You can emulate **Ubuntu 12.04** by fetching the [appropriate ISO](http://releases.ubuntu.com/precise/ubuntu-12.04.5-server-i386.iso) and [setting up a VM using VirtualBox](http://askubuntu.com/questions/142549/how-to-install-ubuntu-on-virtualbox).
 Then it's simply a matter of installing and configuring [Apache](https://www.apache.org/), [MySQL](https://www.mysql.com/) and [PHP](http://php.net/) (i.e. a classic [LAMP](https://en.wikipedia.org/wiki/LAMP_%28software_bundle%29) server).

-This approach is satisfactory, but in practice requires enough effort that you won't want to do it again. **Vagrant** offers a more reproducible, reliable and shareable methodology.
+This approach is satisfactory, but in practice requires enough effort that you won't want to do it again soon.
+By contrast, **Vagrant** offers a reproducible, reliable and shareable methodology.

 ### Introducing Vagrant